rachit-j/ww3/fibonacci.md

     // clear the canvas before drawing the new fibonacci swirl ctx.clearRect(0, 0, canvas.width, canvas.height);

-    // check if it is array before iterations if (Array.isArray(fibonacciArray)) {
+    // check if it is array before iteration if (Array.isArray(fibonacciArray)) {

     // iterate through the fibonacci array to draw points on the canvas forming a swirl